Firstredby/Inception/README.md

 ### Main design choices

-**Debian bullseye as the base.** The subject asks for the penultimate stable release of Alpine or Debian.
-Bullseye is Debian 11, one release behind Bookworm.
-Debian was chosen over Alpine because its packaged `mariadb-server` and `php7.4-fpm` need no extra work, and because glibc avoids the musl surprises Alpine occasionally produces with PHP extensions.
+**Debian bookworm as the base.** The subject asks for the penultimate stable release of Alpine or Debian.
+Since Debian 13 "trixie" became stable in August 2025, bookworm (Debian 12) is the oldstable release and therefore the penultimate one; bullseye is now oldoldstable and too old to qualify.
+Debian was chosen over Alpine because its packaged `mariadb-server` and `php-fpm` need no extra work, and because glibc avoids the musl surprises Alpine occasionally produces with PHP extensions.

+**Nothing is pinned to a PHP version.** The WordPress image installs the unversioned `php`, `php-fpm` and `php-mysql` metapackages, so it gets whatever PHP the base release ships — 8.2 on bookworm.
+The two places that would normally hardcode a version do not: the `sed` that sets the FastCGI port targets `/etc/php/*/fpm/pool.d/www.conf` through a glob, and `init.sh` locates the daemon at run time with `find /usr/sbin -maxdepth 1 -name 'php-fpm*' -type f -executable`.
+Changing the Debian base therefore requires editing one line — the `FROM` — rather than hunting version numbers through three files.

-**One long-lived process per container, and it is PID 1.** Two of the three services run a shell script as their entrypoint, and both scripts end with `exec` — `exec php-fpm7.4 -F` and `exec mariadbd --user=mysql`.
+**One long-lived process per container, and it is PID 1.** Two of the three services run a shell script as their entrypoint, and both scripts end with `exec` — the php-fpm binary found at run time, and `exec mariadbd --user=mysql`.
 The shell replaces itself with the daemon rather than forking it, so the daemon inherits PID 1. nginx needs no script at all: `CMD ["nginx", "-g", "daemon off;"]` is the JSON exec form, which runs the binary directly without a shell in between, and `daemon off` stops nginx backgrounding itself.
 In all three cases the service is PID 1, receives `SIGTERM` from `docker stop` and shuts down cleanly.
 There is no `tail -f`, no `sleep infinity`, no `while true`.
 The container's liveness is the service's liveness, which is exactly the point of the rule.

 **`restart: on-failure` rather than `restart: always`.** A container that crashes comes back; a container whose entrypoint exits cleanly stays down and is visible as a problem. `always` would resurrect a broken entrypoint forever and hide precisely the failure mode the "no hacky loop" rule is meant to expose.